randomravings/kafkasql/README.md

 USE CONTEXT com.example;

 -- Creates a strongly typed email as string
-CREATE TYPE Email AS EMAIL STRING;
+CREATE TYPE Email
+AS SCALAR STRING;

 -- Creates a strongly typed ph value as an 8 bit integer CREATE TYPE PhValue AS SCALAR INT8